ylacaute/Spring-Thymeleaf-Demo/README.md

 For now, this project is personal.
 The main goal is to show how Thymeleaf can be powerful and easy to work with :)

+In progress : build a powerful dashboard like iGoole (JQuery sortable) with Thymeleaf fragments

 ## Install
 * Download the zipfile from the [this page](https://github.com/ylacaute/SpringThymeleafDemo)